HariniB-21/19CS301-Module3/README.md

 ### Register No - 212222020008
 ### Name - Harini B

-# EX: 3.1 String
+# ExNo: 3.1 String
-### Aim: Write a python program to find the length of the given string.
+### Aim: To write a python program to find the length of the given string.
 ### Algorithm:

 **STEP 1:** Start.